DevMountain/react-intro-class/README.md

 * In `Calculator.js`
 * Change the value of the `.total` element to the `display` property on state
 * Create a `setDisplay` class method that takes a `num` parameter and updates the value of the `display` property on state with that parameter
-* Update buttons `zero through nine` to call the `setDisplay` method with the correct number in string format
+* Update buttons zero through nine to call the `setDisplay` method with the correct number in <b>string</b> format.
+You can tell which button is which number by its `class`

 ### Solution